o-william-white/go_fetch/README.md

-# go fetch
+# Go fetch

-Simple python script to count or fetch reference sequences from NCBI and format for GetOrganelle (i.e. seed and gene format).
+Simple python script to fetch organelle or ribosomal reference sequences from NCBI for a given taxonomy.

+The script was originally designed to format reference data for GetOrganelle (i.e. seed and gene format).
+You can specify if you want sequences formatted for GetOrganelle using the `--getorganelle` parameter.
-The script requires a single taxonomic rank (--taxonomy) or taxonomic lineage (--lineage) as input.

-If the --download option is specified, the user must also specify --min and --max thresholds for the number of sequnces to download.

-If the --download option is used with --taxonomy, the script will download sequences for this rank.

-If the --download option is used with --lineage, the script will iterate through the lineage and find the rank at which a minimum number of references is available to download.

-Sequences are downloaded from NCBI using using Biopython.

-If the target sequence downloaded is an organelle genome, tandem repeats are masked using trf and annotated genes are extrated using GetOrganelle util script get_annotated_regions_from_gb.py.

-Please report any issues to o.william.white@gmail.com

 ### Dependencies